ahmeddarafat/flutter-roadmap/readme.md

 ## 6. Architecture pattern

-Some of the prominent architecture patterns
+Some of the prominent architectural patterns

 - Model-View-Presenter (MVP)
 - Model-View-Controller (MVC)